-FIRST PLAYER: Each round, one player is designated the First Player.
-They are the first one to activate a unit in that round.
+FIRST PLAYER: Each round, one player is designated as the First Player.
+They are the first to activate a unit that round.

-FREE ACTION: Many effects will allow a unit to make a free action (such as a free Attack action or Maneuver action).
+FREE ACTION: Many effects will allow a unit to make a free action (such as a free Attack or Maneuver).
 These actions do not interfere with a unit's normal activation in any way, and they may be performed even if the unit has already activated this round.